 The amount of payment you get will depend on a means test and the type of

 You should apply for funeral assistance before the funeral takes place, however, failing this, you should apply as soon as possible afterwards.

 To apply for either an Exceptional or Urgent Needs Payment payment you will need:

-You should contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local health centre.
+You should contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local office.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.